Ziggeo/iOS-Client-SDK/README.md

 Ziggeo API (http://ziggeo.com) allows you to integrate video recording and playback with only two lines of code in your site, service or app.
 This is the iOS SDK repository.

+## Upgrading from v.1.0.6 to v.1.0.7
+The update bring new `serverAuthToken` and `clientAuthToken` parameters in `ziggeo.connect` object (useful for global auth tokens).

 ## Upgrading from v.1.0.5 to v.1.0.6
 The update bring minor bugfixes and new `data` parameter in `getImageForVideoByToken` method (useful for auth tokens).